nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">

 **:bulb: Note:**<br>
-* [As mentioned above](#Adding), you cannot edit a contact/task that results in a duplicate of an existing contact/task in the TaskBook.
+* [As mentioned above](#Adding), you cannot edit a contact/task into a duplicate of an existing contact/task in the TaskBook.

 </div>

 #### Editing a contact : `contact edit`